Algarve-Tourist.com

 The cliffs at Praia da Falésia reach their full height near Olhos de Água

-Looking along the Praia da Torralta from the cliffs towards Alvor
+Looking along Praia da Torralta from the cliffs towards Alvor

 Monte Gordo offers the largest and most accessible beach in the eastern Algarve, a long sweep of sand backed by a purpose-built resort town.
 The beach forms part of an eight-kilometre stretch of continuous coastline running toward the Spanish border.

 The eastern Algarve faces calmer waters than the Atlantic-exposed beaches further west.
 Waves here are gentler, currents weaker, and the sand noticeably finer and softer underfoot.
 Families with young children find these conditions ideal.
-The trade-off is a resort that lacks the character of the traditional towns further along the coast, though the beach itself needs no apology.
+The trade-off is a resort that lacks the character of the traditional towns further along the coast, though the beach itself is well worth the visit.

 The soft, fine sand of Monte Gordo stretches toward the Spanish border

-Praia dos Pescadores sits at the heart of Albufeira, the Algarve's busiest resort town.
-The beach matches the energy of its surroundings: banana boats, inflatable rides, beach bars, and crowds that build through the morning and stay until sunset.
+Praia dos Pescadores sits at the heart of Albufeira, the Algarve's busiest resort town, and the beach reflects that energy: banana boats, inflatable rides, beach bars, and crowds that build through the morning and stay until sunset.

 The sand is excellent, the water safe for swimming, and the old town sits just minutes away up a short slope.
 Visitors wanting atmosphere and activity rather than solitude will find it here.
 Those seeking peace should arrive early or look elsewhere.